SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

           pretty active on IRC asking out mentors about SunPy.
 I am pretty familiar with the software now.
 My main task is to look into all the things I could do with Jupyter Notebooks(as I don’t know much about it).
-          On the programming part, i keep looking into Python Docs, Edx courses.
+          On the programming part, I keep looking into Python Docs, Edx courses.

           I will go through the documentation again and again so that I
           can make it better and better.
 Since the topic in spotlight is